-The Center for Post Traumatic Growth understands that addressing PTSD and Moral Injury in our First Responders is part of our core mission in bringing healing and recovery to those who help and save others.
-This requires a community approach to addressing trauma; offering our core program, which is tailored to the specific needs of emergency medical, general medical, and fire department personnel.
+The Center for Post Traumatic Growth understands that addressing PTSD and Moral Injury in our First Responders is part of our core mission in bringing healing and recovery to people of service.
+This requires a community approach to addressing trauma; offering our PTS & MI Group program, which is tailored to the specific needs of emergency medical, general medical, and fire department personnel.

 People of Service: Roles and Responsibilities

 When people enter into careers of service they take on responsibilities that their role in society and service demand.
 These roles and responsibilities can be at odds with their sense of self and moral values.

 As one veteran put it… “I am two people, I am Joe, a son, a husband and father and I am a soldier.
 Sometimes what I have to do, or cannot do as a soldier, hurts me as a person.
 I would have taken a totally different action or made different choices if I was Joe in that same situation.”